LW-Ho/CoAP_CLI/README.md

 * quit
     * Ex : quit
-    * (exiting tool, if you want exit, need delete all done)
+    * (exiting tool, if you want exit, need delete to all motes)